 Time is always going to be an issue to research and share.
 Many of us barely have the time research, or fully dive into something unusual we come across in our daily duties.
 To require more than that is a lot to ask, but it is not unreasonable to ask to share bits and pieces as you can.

 One thing I can advise, is that if you don’t share what you find, someone else will find it.
 And someone else may share it and clearly take credit for something you could have taken credit for.
 If credit is something that drives you, you need to put your name on it.
-If you don’t like discovering something and something else taking credit for it (when you never gave notice of your find), then you better share what you find.
+If you don’t like discovering something and someone else taking credit for it (when you never gave notice of your find), then you better share what you find.
 I’ve spoken to a few folks who have complained as if someone broke into their home and stole their research to publish, but in fact, who ever finds it and publishes it first is the person who discovered it, whatever ‘it’ happens to be.

 As for me, these complaints fall on deaf ears.
 Put your name on it or someone else legitimately will (this goes for individuals and corporations).